 Yes.
 These rotations should be done after completion of the required FSM EM rotation.
 We suggest doing the FSM EM clerkship in May or June.
 This will give you the most flexibility in scheduling an away rotation.

 Summer 3 at the latest.
 Applications should be complete and on ERAS by Sept.
 15 at the latest.
 Final letters of recommendation from away rotations should be uploaded as close to or prior to the MSPE release date.
 Programs may need to be notified of grades and letters available after the MSPE release date.

 Does your specialty recommend that all letters of recommendation be written by members of your specialty?

 No. Ideally you should have one EM letter from our department and one from your away rotation.
 The other one to two letters should come from clinical faculty on MS3 clerkships that know you well and can describe your individual strengths.
 A research mentor may also provide a detailed, thoughtful letter about your work ethic and potential for an academic career.
-The ideal collection of letters is student-specific and will be discussed in greater detail with Dr. Kontrick and your adviser.
+The ideal collection of letters is student-specific and will be discussed in greater detail with Dr. Salzman and your advisor.